Memorabilix

 Autographs of Nelson Mandela

-Nelson Rolihlahla Mandela (/mænˈdɛlə/ man-DEH-lə; Xhosa: ; born Rolihlahla Mandela; 18 July 1918 – 5 December 2013) was a South African anti-apartheid activist and politician who served as the first president of South Africa from 1994 to 1999.
-He was the country's first black head of state and the first elected in a fully representative democratic election.
-His government focused on dismantling the legacy of apartheid by fostering racial reconciliation.
+Nelson Rolihlahla Mandela (/mænˈdɛlə/ man-DEL-ə, Xhosa: ; born Rolihlahla Mandela; 18 July 1918 – 5 December 2013) was a South African anti-apartheid activist and politician who was the first president of South Africa from 1994 to 1999.
+He was the country's first Black head of state and the first elected in a fully representative democratic election.
+His administration focused on dismantling the legacy of apartheid by fostering racial reconciliation and a multiracial democracy.
 Ideologically an African nationalist and socialist, he served as the president of the African National Congress (ANC) party from 1991 to 1997.
-More about Nelson Mandela

 Affiliate disclosure: When you click on links to various merchants on this site and make a purchase, this can result in this site earning a commission.
 Affiliate programs and affiliations include, but are not limited to, the eBay Partner Network.